 This fat loss and rapid weight loss are risk factors for developing gallstones.
 There is also a heightened risk for gallstones in case you have a diet high in processed carbohydrates, calories, and fiber.

 Gallbladder Problems After Gastric Bypass Surgery

-The incidence of gallstone formation following gastric bypass surgery is as large as 52.8% annually.
-The primary potential mechanism would be that the low cholecystokinin secretion because of reduced neighborhood enteric-endocrine reflex leading to duodenal exclusion.
+The primary potential mechanism is the low cholecystokinin secretion because of reduced neighborhood enteric-endocrine reflex leading to duodenal exclusion.
 Prophylactic cholecystectomy through the Roux-en-Y gastric bypass surgery was indicated to decrease the prevalence of gallstone-related complications.

 Gastric bypass uses a malabsorptive component, which gives bypass a greater chance of gallstones to occur.
 Purely restrictive processes like sleeve gastrectomy can lead to less gallstone formation since complete gastrointestinal movement, and entero-endocrine reflex has been preserved.
 To our knowledge, no reports from the literature have examined the prevalence of gallstone formation comparing gastric sleeve surgery to gastric bypass surgery.

 According to the other research, a greater prevalence of gallstones has been reported in gastric sleeve surgery patients compared to the overall obese population.